Senior School Assessment Policy - 2018

 Students will receive timely feedback with access provided to an explicit marking key for all assessment tasks, including examinations.
 This will be provided before students undertake subsequent assessments on similar content or of a similar type.
 Additional information is given under the heading Access to Assessments Documentation and Marked Assessment Tasks.

 A copy of the qualification outline, units, assessment, length, pathways, rights and responsibilities will be issued to students by each trainer.

 Examinations and Externally Set Tasks

-Year 12 students sit the Semester Two ATAR school examinations (mock WACE) during the second week of the October vacation and the first days of Term Four.
+Year 12 students sit the Semester Two ATAR school examinations (mock WACE) during the second week of the September/October vacation and the first days of Term Four.
 Year 11 Semester Two ATAR course examinations will held be in mid-November.
 Practical, performance and oral components of examinations will be scheduled before the written examinations in both semesters.

 All students are required to sit the examinations and externally set tasks as they are mandated in the SCSA assessment regime and a core part of demonstrating completion of the course.
 Students and parents are advised to monitor the School Calender for exact dates and to schedule holidays and events for other times that do not conflict with these times.

 Examinations are typically 2 to 3 hours in length and an examination timetable will be issued to students and placed on the school website a few weeks prior.
 Information on examination rules and conditions is permanently on the website.

 Students will receive a Semester One report, including a progress mark and provisional grade and an examination mark where applicable.
 The final grades and marks shown on the end of year report will be the combined achievement of the student over the entire year.
 For all ATAR and General courses, students are awarded both a grade and a mark out of 100.
 Courses with a practical component will also receive a mark out of 100 for that component.